japan-biographical-db/jbdb.github.io/vissettings.md

 ![Vissettings 9](../img/vissettings-9.png)

+---

 The last additional setting that is available for all visualizations based on events is "Show unconnected nodes in graph".
-This setting is available for all ways of selecting _seed persons_ _except_ "Select by name".
+This setting is available for all ways of selecting _seed persons_ **_except_** "Select by name".
 Therefore, if the _seed persons_ are determined by a source you select, it could happen that some of the _seed persons_ have no connection in the database.
 Per default, any person without connection is not shown in the visualization; however, if you expressly wish to display even those singleton persons, you can do so by enabling this option.

 **Note** that this option is mutually exclusive with some of the above-mentioned three options: